cakephp/docs/en/development/debugging.rst

 ======

 If your environment supplies the Xdebug PHP extension, fatal errors will show additional Xdebug stack trace details.
-Details about `Xdebug <http://xdebug.org>`_ .
+Details about Xdebug can be found at `Xdebug <http://xdebug.org>`_ .